Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

 \subsection{White Hat}

-The white cap represents humans’ ability to perceive objective facts during reasoning.
-This capacity is reflected in the development of LLM reasoning through learning to utilize external tools \cite{qu2025tool}.
-By leveraging tools, LLMs can extend their knowledge boundaries (e.g., search engines, knowledge bases, weather or map tools), enhance domain-specific skills (e.g., calculators, Python interpreters), and improve interactive capabilities (e.g., speech recognition, image analysis, machine translation), thereby enabling perception of the objective physical world.
-Specifically, the development of tool usage in LLMs can be categorized into three directions (see Figure \ref{fig: white}), corresponding to different stages of tool integration.
+The white hat denotes the capacity to perceive objective facts.
+In LLMs, this ability is advanced through the use of external tools \cite{qu2025tool}, which extend knowledge boundaries (e.g., search engines, knowledge bases), enhance domain-specific skills (e.g., Python interpreters), and improve interactive capabilities (e.g., speech recognition, image analysis), enabling perception of the physical world.
+The development of tool usage can be categorized into three directions corresponding to different stages of tool integration (Figure \ref{fig: white}).